It was a sad day when we had to leave Namibia and cross the border into Botswana. We had come to admire the desert country during our month there.

 Dinner is always a three-course meal with meat, fish, or vegetarian options and unlike many lodges, food here was an international affair.
 Dinner and breakfast were fantastic; however, r the real treat was served at lunch for us.

 The staff prepared for us a table in the private garden lithesome light food.
 Salad, charcuterie plate, mac & cheer, plus views equal happiness.

 Sunrise to sunset and everything in between at Chobe Water Villas was surreal.
 Day time activities are filled with wildlife viewing, riverside drinking, and leisure.

-Evening are spent in relaxation enjoying the ambiance of the Chobe River with some delicious food.
+Evenings are spent in relaxation as you enjoy the ambiance of the Chobe River with some delicious food.

 - Because we were coming from Namibia we had to cross over the Ngoma border post into Botswana.
 Both Namibia and Botswana ran smooth border post operations here.
 US citizens do not need a visa to enter Namibia or Botswana, but be sure to state how long you want to stay in Botswana because the border officials will give you exactly that many days.